-Asthma is a very common respiratory condition.
-It is caused by inflammation in the lungs, particularly in the smaller airways (bronchioles) and air sacs (alveoli).
-While asthma is a chronic (long-term) condition, symptoms generally come and go, often varying in severity over time.
+Asthma is a common respiratory condition.
+It's caused by inflammation in the lungs, particularly in the smaller airways (bronchioles) and air sacs (alveoli).
+It can develop at any age from birth.

 Symptoms may be constant or come and go, varying in severity over time.
 They can include shortness of breath, chest tightness and a whistling or wheezing sound when breathing out.
 In some cases, a sudden onset severe symptoms can lead to asthma attacks, which can be life-threatening.

 Asthma causes & triggers